Rosemary's Baby (film): Plot

-Guy Woodhouse, a stage actor, and his wife, Rosemary, move into the Bramford, a large Renaissance Revival apartment building in New York City.
-They disregard their friend Hutch's warning about the Bramford's dark past with witchcraft and murder.
+Guy and Rosemary Woodhouse rent a recently vacated apartment in the Bramford, a large Gothic building in New York City, after the previous tenant, an elderly woman, fell into a coma and died.
+Guy and Rosemary ignore their friend Hutch's warning about the Bramford's dark past involving witchcraft and murder.

-In the laundry room, Rosemary meets a young woman, Terry Gionoffrio, a recovering drug addict whom Minnie and Roman Castevet, the Woodhouses' elderly neighbors, have taken in.
-One night, Terry apparently jumps to her death from the Castevets' 7th-floor apartment, distressing the Castevets.
-While Guy grows close to the couple, Rosemary finds them annoying and meddlesome.
-Minnie gives Terry's pendant to Rosemary as a good luck charm, saying it contains "tannis root".
+Rosemary meets a young woman, Terry Gionoffrio, a recovering drug addict whom Minnie and Roman Castevet, the Woodhouses' elderly next-door neighbors, took in from the street.
+Rosemary admires a pendant necklace the Castevets gave to Terry but dislikes its content's pungent odor.
+One night, Terry apparently jumps to her death from the Castevets' seventh-floor apartment.
+Soon the Castevets befriend Guy and Rosemary; Guy grows increasingly fond of them, but Rosemary finds them annoying and meddlesome.
+Minnie gives Terry's pendant to Rosemary as a good luck charm containing "tannis root".

-Guy is cast in a prominent play after the lead actor inexplicably goes blind.
-With his acting career flourishing, Guy wants to have a baby with Rosemary.
-On the night that they plan to conceive, Minnie brings over individual cups of chocolate mousse for their dessert.
-When Rosemary complains that it has a chalky "under-taste" and does not finish it, Guy criticizes her as being ungrateful.
-Rosemary consumes a bit more to mollify him, then discreetly discards the rest.
-Soon after, she grows dizzy and passes out.
-In a dreamlike state, Rosemary hallucinates being raped by a demonic presence (Satan) as Guy, the Castevets, and other Bramford tenants, all nude, watch.
-The next morning, Guy explains the scratches covering Rosemary's body by claiming that he did not want to miss "baby night" and had sex with her while she was unconscious.
-He says he has since cut his nails.
+Guy lands an important role in a play after the original actor inexplicably goes blind.
+With his career on track, Guy wants to have a baby with Rosemary.
+On the night they plan to conceive, Minnie brings them individual cups of chocolate mousse.
+Guy chastises Rosemary for complaining hers has a chalky "under-taste".
+She eats only a small portion before secretly discarding the rest.
+She passes out and experiences a dreamlike vision in which a demonic presence rapes her as Guy, the Castevets, and other Bramford tenants — all nude — watch.
+The next morning, Rosemary's body is covered in scratches.
+Guy says they had sex while she was unconscious since he did not want to miss "baby night".

-Rosemary becomes pregnant, with the baby due the last week of June.
-The elated Castevets insist that Rosemary goes to their close friend, Dr. Abraham Sapirstein, a prominent obstetrician, rather than her own physician, Dr. Hill.
-During her first trimester, Rosemary suffers severe abdominal pains and loses weight.
-By Christmastime, her gaunt appearance alarms her friends and also Hutch, who has been researching the Bramford's history.
-Before sharing his findings with Rosemary, he falls into a mysterious coma.
-Rosemary, unable to withstand the pain, insists on seeing Dr. Hill, while Guy argues against it, saying Dr. Sapirstein will be offended.
-As they argue, the pains suddenly stop and Rosemary feels the baby move.
+When Rosemary becomes pregnant, the Castevets insist she go to their close friend Dr. Abraham Sapirstein, a prominent obstetrician, rather than her own physician, Dr. Hill.
+During her first trimester, Rosemary suffers severe abdominal pains and loses weight, though Dr. Sapirstein attributes it to temporary stiff pelvic joints.
+Her gaunt appearance alarms Hutch, who later researches the Bramford's history and Roman Castavet after the trio's meeting in Rosemary's apartment.
+Hutch arranges a meeting with Rosemary on phone to share his findings, about which she informs Guy afterward.
+When Hutch doesn't arrive the next day she calls for him in a phone booth; a claimed friend answers and tells Rosemary that he fell into a mysterious coma later yesterday.
+At a Woodhouse exclusive "old young friends party" Rosemary is unable to withstand the pain among girlfriends and hears their opinions.
+She starts pouring Castevets' drink formula and insists she must visit Dr. Hill; Guy gets angry because he worries Dr. Sapirstein will be offended.
+As they argue, the pains suddenly stop and Rosemary feels the baby move for the first time, subsequently taking up the drinking formula.